syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/WorkWeekView.md

 ---

 layout: post
-title: Customize the Schedule WorkWeekView at SfSchedule control for Xamarin.iOS
+title: Customize the WorkWeekView at SfSchedule control for Xamarin.iOS
-description: Learn how to Customize the schedule WorkWeekView in SfSchedule control
+description: Learn how to Customize the schedule WorkWeekView in SfSchedule control in Xamarin.iOS
 platform: xamarin.iOS
 control: SfSchedule
 documentation: ug